PauloPhagula/site/_posts/2017-04-06-js-inheritance-doesnt-exist.md

 The massaging brought along `new` and other constructs that don't exist in Scheme naturally.

-One of the main concepts in prototypal inheritance (that doens't exist) is that of a **prototype**, so, let's start by getting into what that is before touching other parts.
+One of the main concepts in prototypal inheritance (that doesn't exist) is that of a **prototype**, so, let's start by getting into what that is before touching other parts.